-Smart, eloquent, and strongly opinionated (and unafraid to speak up), Tiffany describes herself as creative, visionary and overly optimistic.
-She has struggled to be clear about her gender identity (self-identifying as pansexual); lives with depression and is comfortable with who she is.
-“I have had an extraordinarily positive experience as an African American woman.
-I believe God made me beautifully and wonderfully and God doesn’t make mistakes.”
+Smart, eloquent, and strongly opinionated (and unafraid to speak up), Dr. Jana describes themself as creative, visionary and overly optimistic.
+They struggled to be clear about their gender identity until recently; lives with depression and is comfortable with who they are.
+“I have had an extraordinarily positive experience as an African American person.
+I believe God made me beautifully and wonderfully and God doesn’t make mistakes.“

 The first thing you notice about Arianna Rose is how beautiful she is.
 Her skin is luminous and her eyes sparkle.
 Yet, she’ll tell you that she mostly hears, “you’re beautiful for a plus size girl.”
 Arianna is composed, articulate, well-dressed and accessorized and just as beautiful on the inside.
 She has a lovely singing voice and her rendition of “You are Beautiful” by Christina Aguilera is incredibly moving and powerful.

 There have been few champions in Arianna’s life, but one of her strongest supporters was her dad who encouraged her creativity.
 He died two years ago from suicide.
 Her challenges with Sjogren Syndrome makes her feel like she has mono about forty percent of the time often impeding her ability to press on with her life and work.
 There are a lot of misconceptions about being plus-sized.
 As she says, “people assume I’m physically lazy when the opposite is true.”
 She does yoga, dances and people are often surprised when they learn she is a plus-sized model.